BerniceTran/Grocery-List-Management/GroupProject/Design-Team/design-discussion.md

 		1. I'm not sure how the user is tied to everything in this design, are we saying the User is not the one with the ability to Change/Add/Delete what's in the List? -Naz
 		2. I also think there should be a User class as the Customer is surely an object.
 This should also grant them access to operation being performed on the list. - Ricardo
 		3. I’m not sure if the createList(), renameList(), selectList(), and deleteList() should be in the Grocery List class itself.
 For example, if an instance of Grocery List is created, should it have the ability to create a new list? -Bernice
-		4. I’m not sure if the more intuitive functions in Item Database like askUserToAddToList() should be added to database itself because it is just a collection of items and its corresponding item types. -Bernice
+		4. Should the more intuitive functions in Item Database like askUserToAddToList() be added to database itself because it is just a collection of items and its corresponding item types. -Bernice
 ---
 **Design 4: Ricardo Delahoz**
 	![alt text][design4]